 How to Cite Our Holdings

-- Credit should be to "Rare Books, Howard-Tilton Memorial Library, Tulane University, New Orleans, La.".
+- Credit should be to "Item description, Tulane University Special Collections, Howard-Tilton Memorial Library, Tulane University, New Orleans, La.".

-- When practical, please provide Rare Books with two courtesy copies of publications or products made possible by research in our holdings.
+- When practical, please provide Tulane University Special Collections with a courtesy copy of publications or products made possible by research in our holdings.